Dissociation constant: Protein–ligand binding

-where [P], [L] and [LP] represent molar concentrations of the protein, ligand and complex, respectively.
+where [P], [L], and [LP] represent molar concentrations of the protein, ligand, and protein–ligand complex, respectively.

 The dissociation constant has molar units (M) and corresponds to the ligand concentration [L] at which half of the proteins are occupied at equilibrium, i.e., the concentration of ligand at which the concentration of protein with ligand bound [LP] equals the concentration of protein with no ligand bound [P].
 The smaller the dissociation constant, the more tightly bound the ligand is, or the higher the affinity between ligand and protein.
 For example, a ligand with a nanomolar (nM) dissociation constant binds more tightly to a particular protein than a ligand with a micromolar (μM) dissociation constant.

 Sub-picomolar dissociation constants as a result of non-covalent binding interactions between two molecules are rare.
 Nevertheless, there are some important exceptions.
 Biotin and avidin bind with a dissociation constant of roughly 10−15 M = 1 fM = 0.000001 nM.

 Ribonuclease inhibitor proteins may also bind to ribonuclease with a similar 10−15 M affinity.